Angelito, Head Shot, 2011.

 Angelito (Angelito of Island Alpaca)

-Angelito, just like his sisters: Angelica, Anika, and Silver Angel, look just like their dam Angelina, a champion and blue ribbon winner.
+Angelito, just like his sisters: Angelica, Anika, Silver Angel, and Penelope look just like their dam Angelina, a champion and blue ribbon winner.

-Angelito is one great looking alpaca with very fine fleece with terrific density, with a "very thick, pleasing muzzle, and a high frequency fleece, nice structure both in the rear and back legs ", commented Alpaca Judge, Wade Gease.
+Angelito is one great looking alpaca with very fine fleece with terrific density and staple length, with a "very thick, pleasing muzzle, and a high frequency fleece, nice structure both in the rear and back legs ", commented Alpaca Judge, Wade Gease.

 Angelito, just like all of his siblings and dam, have an almost perfect phenotype!
 They have great conformation with a strong frame, they are thick-boned, have impressive top-knots, nice thick short muzzles, and overall a beautiful and pleasing look.
 Angelina seems to have very strong genetics!

 Angelito would be a fabulous herdsire for any farm with his amazing stature, fleece, and lineage.
-His sire is Maple Brook Angelo, a beige male who has won champions and many blue.
+His sire is Maple Brook Angelo, a beige male who has won champions and many blues.

 We bred Angelito with Estrada's Marcella for a 2015 cria!